cbnventures/branded-short-links/README.md

 ## Limiting Bad Traffic
 When you first set up the link shortener, you may notice a large amount of unwanted traffic attempting to find exploits.
 Here's how we handled it with a single WAF rule:

-1. Select "Known Bots" from the "Field" dropdown and set it to enable.
+1. Select "Known Bots" from the "Field" dropdown and set it to "enable".
-2. Select "Threat Score" from the "Field" dropdown and set it to "greater than or equal to".
+2. Select "Threat Score" from the "Field" dropdown and set it to "greater than or equal to" and "5".
-3. Select "URI Path" from the "Field" dropdown and set it to "does not equal to".
+3. Select "URI Path" from the "Field" dropdown and set it to "does not equal" and "`/url-1`".

 Finally, set the action to [Managed Challenge](https://developers.cloudflare.com/waf/reference/cloudflare-challenges/).